Higo-No Kami Personal Steak/Gentleman's Knife

 This beautifully crafted folding knife is an extremely handsome accessory, whether carried as a tasteful pocketknife or a personal steak knife.
 First manufactured in 1896 in Meiji-era Japan, this style of knife is considered to be the first Japanese pocketknife.
 One of the key characteristics of the traditional Higo-No Kami is that when the knife is closed, part of the blade tang protrudes and can be used like a small lever to open the knife with one hand.

 The Shun Higo-No Kami does indeed include the traditional lever for easy one-handed opening.
 However, Shun has also made a number of refinements on the original design.
 For example, the traditional knife did not include a locking system.
 The Shun Higo-No Kami does.
 A locking liner secures the blade open when in use so it cannot accidentally close, endangering the user's fingers.
 The VG10 "super steel" blade is slim and razor-sharp, making it perfect for use as a personal steak knife and perhaps provoking a little envy from your dining companions.
 The Shun Higo-No Kami is six inches long when opened and folds to just three and a half inches when closed.
 The ebony PakkaWood handle features an inlaid mosaic crest.
-This slender, lightweight knife fits nicely into a suit pocket and includes a sumptuous leather sheath and black lacquered presentation case.
+This slender, lightweight knife fits nicely into a suit pocket and includes a sumptuous leather sheath.
 Whether purchased for yourself or as a gift, the Higo-No Kami is a possession of understated elegance.

 - Hand-sharpened 16° double-bevel blade (32° comprehensive)